Barbara Dilly, Ph.D.

 Office: Creighton Hall 437A

 Laura's work bridges clinical settings and private home spaces in the Midwest; her focus is on informal caregiving.
 She currently is preparing a book manuscript with the working title, Transplanting Kinship, Transforming Care: Daily Life on the Transplant Journey, which examines everyday life and kin relationships among organ transplant patients and caregivers throughout the transplant process.
 She also collaborates with Creighton colleagues and students, along with local Omaha community partners, on interdisciplinary research.
 This team is using qualitative methods to identify health-related concerns among Omaha community members who have experienced forced displacement.
+Click on her name to be directed to her faculty homepage with her CV.

 Rebecca Murray, Ph.D.